tjburns08/claude-cytof-gating/README.md

 # Can an LLM Replace a Human at Manual Gating?

 ## The Experiment
-We gave Claude Code (Opus 4.5) a 86,864-event CyTOF bone marrow dataset (Samusik 01), a gating strategy image, and a written protocol.
+I gave Claude Code (Opus 4.5) a 86,864-event CyTOF bone marrow dataset (Samusik 01), a gating strategy image, and a written protocol.
 No human touched the data.
 The LLM wrote and iteratively debugged an R script that implements a full 24-population hierarchical manual gating pipeline — from QC gates through terminal cell type assignment.

 We compared the output against expert-curated reference labels (Spitzer et al.).